Royal Television Society: Activities

 The society regularly holds meetings and seminars, attended by members of the public and professionals from various areas of the television industry, and it also publishes the monthly magazine Television, covering a broad range of television topics.

 Major events held by the RTS include the biennial RTS Cambridge Convention, a three-day event held at King's College, Cambridge.
 The convention, chaired by one of the UK's major broadcasters, brings together influential figures from the television industry for a series of stimulating talks.

 The RTS also hosts "Anatomy of a Hit" events, which gather together the writers, cast and commissioner of some of Britain's most successful TV shows to discuss their qualities.
 Recent programmes discussed have included Sherlock, Doctor Who, and Humans.

 The society also holds a substantial archive of printed, photographic, and audio-visual material of value to television historians and scholars.

 Awards

-The Royal Television Society hosts six national award ceremonies annually:
+Each year, the Royal Television Society hosts six United Kingdom wide national award ceremonies, as well as 21 regional award ceremonies, as of 2024, across 14 nations and regions in the British Isles.